-Each year, approximately 10 million pets are lost in the United States, and more than 6 million animals wind up in the nation’s animal shelters.
-Tragically, only 15 percent of dogs and 2 percent of cats in shelters without ID are reunited with their owners.
+Each year, approximately 10 million pets are lost in the United States, and millions of those end up in the nation’s animal shelters.
+Tragically, only 15 percent of dogs and 2 percent of cats in shelters without ID tags or microchips are reunited with their owners.

 To prevent the heartache of losing a pet, American Humane created “Every Day is Tag Day™,” a nationwide effort held annually on the first Saturday in April.
 The event unites thousands of animal care and control agencies, veterinarians, and humane organizations in the common goal of urging pet owners to equip their pets with ID tags and/or microchips to maximize the chance of their safe return if they stray from home or are lost on vacation.